puwei/DanielTakeshi.github.io/_posts/2015-06-22-reading-russell-and-norvig.md

   design an agent!
 One way is to describe an *upper ontology* of the world by listing some general things first, and then moving to more specific items down the tree (this is what we do in object oriented programming).
 - We need to represent the following: categories, objects, and events.
-We can do represent categories by using straightforward predicates (e.g., the category of basketballs could be
-  $$Basketball(b)$$) or by **reification**[^reify], a.k.a. *thingification*, which means
-  representing it as an object $$Basketballs$$.
+We can represent categories by using straightforward predicates (e.g., the category of basketballs could be $$Basketball(b)$$) or by **reification**[^reify], a.k.a. *thingification*, which means representing it as an object
+  $$Basketballs$$.
 To *reason* about categories, we can use the graphically appealing **semantic network** framework, or appeal to formalism with **description logic**[^exceptions].
 Objects should be arranged in a hierarchy of categories with subclassing and inheritance, kind of like (again) how we do it in object-oriented programming.
 For events, rather than the *situational calculus* we saw earlier, we should use **event calculus** to deal with continuity.
 Event calculus reifies fluents and events.
 - Sometimes, we may wish to represent mental beliefs by **model logic** rather than first-order logic, because the former lets us take *sentences* as arguments, and allows us to represent a set of *possible worlds* of beliefs.
 The notation $$K_AP$$ means that agent $$A$$ knows $$P$$.